685 First Avenue

-685 First Avenue is a residential skyscraper located on the west side of First Avenue between 39th and 40th streets in the Murray Hill neighborhood of Manhattan in New York City, United States.
+685 First Avenue is a residential skyscraper located on the west side of First Avenue between 39th and 40th streets in the Murray Hill neighborhood of Manhattan in New York City, New York, United States.
 Completed in 2019, the high-rise was architect Richard Meier's first all-black building and tallest project in New York City.
 It was also the first building constructed by developer Sheldon Solow on a group of four properties that he had purchased from Con Edison in 2005 following the decommissioning of the Waterside Generating Station.
 The condominium portion of the residential tower is named One United Nations Park.

 History

 Site acquisition and rezoning

 The building is located on a 32,365 sqft land lot with a frontage of 197.5 ft on First Avenue and a frontage of 163.875 ft on 39th and 40th streets.
 The site was originally part of a larger land lot owned by Con Edison that occupied a full city block that extended further west to Tunnel Approach Street; the block included an electrical substation and a parking lot that were built by Con Edison in the mid-1980s.
 The parking lot on the eastern portion of the block was listed for sale by Con Edison in 1998 along with two other properties the utility company owned along the east side of First Avenue—including the block between 35th and 36th streets and the block between 40th and 41st streets.

 Con Edison later combined the sale of the three parcels with a fourth property located on the east side of First Avenue between 38th and 40th streets after it planned to decommission the Waterside Generating Station located on that site.
 More than 20 bids for the four properties were received by Con Edison; the winning bid was submitted by a development team that included Sheldon Solow and the Fisher Brothers with backing from Morgan Stanley Dean Witter & Co.
 Although the site at 685 First Avenue had already been zoned to allow for retail and residential development, the other three properties were zoned for manufacturing and would require zoning changes through the city's Uniform Land Use Review Procedure (ULURP) to permit the development of commercial and residential land uses.
 Con Edison also needed to obtain approval from the New York Public Service Commission in order to expand the capacity of the East River Generating Station at 14th Street to make up for the closure of the Waterside Generating Station.
 In 2000, Con Edison entered into a contract to sell the properties to FSM East River Associates, a partnership consisting of the Fisher Brothers, Solow and Morgan Stanley; it closed on the sale of the parcels in 2005, which included the property at 685 First Avenue and the unused air rights for the adjacent electrical substation.